-We will improve shareholder value through strategic revenue growth, both organic and acquired, through improving operating efficiencies and manufacturing initiatives and through utilizing low cost manufacturing facilities without compromising quality.
+We focus on improving shareholder value through strategic revenue growth, both organic and acquired, improving operating efficiencies and manufacturing initiatives and utilizing low cost manufacturing facilities without compromising quality.
 Historically, we have taken a balanced approach to capital deployment in order to maximize shareholder returns over the long term.
 These activities have included strategic acquisitions, share buybacks and dividend payments.
-Today, we believe we can create long term value for our shareholders by continuing to invest in our business through both capital expenditures as well as investments in new market opportunities.
+Today, we believe we can create long term value for our shareholders by continuing to invest in our business through both capital expenditures and investments in new market opportunities.
 We will also continue exploring opportunities to make strategic acquisitions and return capital to shareholders.